siberoloji/siberoloji.github.io/content/en/docs/SEO/12-long-tail-keywords-power-of-driving-targeted-traffic.md

 ---
 draft: false
 title: "Long-tail Keywords: Use It To Drive Your Targeted Traffic"
+linkTitle: Long-tail Keywords
+weight: 12
+description: In this comprehensive guide, we will delve into the importance of long-tail keywords, explore effective strategies for identifying and targeting them, and provide practical tips to help you leverage their power to drive your business growth.
 date: 2024-10-11T21:30:15+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /long-tail-keywords-power-of-driving-targeted-traffic/
-slim_seo:
-  - a:1:{s:11:"description";s:176:"we will delve into the importance of long-tail keywords, explore effective strategies for identifying, provide practical tips to help you leverage their power to drive traffic.";}
 featured_image: /images/searchengineoptimization1.jpg
 categories:
   - Search Engine Optimisation